lc-thomasberger/mlTest/README.md

     - grunt server

 ## Design Feedback:
-Languagepicker View for initial selection very bare bone, Each Language is just a button.
+Languagepicker View for initial selection very bare-bones, each Language is just a button.
 Each Button gets a lang-class, could be used to add Flag icons.

 Flow of "changing the Language in a Course"
 - icon in the Navigationbar